Marco Island, Florida, is one of my family’s favorite beach spots, especially when we’re ready to escape long overcast

 You can find lots of cheap flights on Southwest Airlines to Fort Myers, and you can even fly there free on Southwest using Southwest points + a Southwest Companion Pass!

-If you want to learn how to do that, we advise joining our Families Fly Free program where you can learn not just how to fly free, but get personal help and a customized plan for your family, in addition to a course on how to stay in hotels free.
+If you want to learn how to do that, we advise joining our Families Fly Free membership where you can learn not just how to fly free ASAP, but get personal help and a customized plan for your family.

 Alternately, you can take a charter flight into Naples Executive Airport or Marco Island Executive Airport.
 Learn more about the different charter companies who operate out of that airport.